SUSTAINABILITY

 Electric Vehicle Charging Stations.

-Since 2008, visitors and employees arriving at Lacey City Hall and the Lacey Library in electric vehicles are able to access charging stations in parking areas.
+Visitors and employees arriving at Lacey City Hall and the Lacey Library in electric vehicles are able to access charging stations in parking areas.

 -